cristianionion/soccer-star/README.md

 attempting to use bevy_testing broke the program.
 The program works as desired.
 Some issues that I came across came from bevy being a lot harder to understand than initially expected, especially since there were more resources from older versions that had functionality that wouldn't work with bevy 0.15.0. bevy_rapier also broke code when trying to implement collisions between the keeper and the ball.
 There was one cargo clippy error that I wasn't able to resolve where it recommended to simplify the ParamSet that was input to shot_selection().
 Future work would be to successfully implement the keeper+ball collision system and to find a way to make bevy_testing work.
 Future work might include refactoring to an older version of bevy.

 (green-grass-background.png and
-ball.png are designed by freepic https://www.freepik.com/)
+ball.png are designed by freepik https://www.freepik.com/)

 ![Initial State](initial_state.png)